There are many things to see and do in Willemstad Curacao

 Reception was quick, but having arrived way before the official check-in time of 3 p.m. we had to wait about thirty minutes or so before the room was ready for an early check-in.
 Early check-in is one of the perks of being a Hilton Honors silver member.

 We liked the interior decorations of the hotel.
 The colors are very calming.
-The bed is very comfortable and the bathroom was beautiful, But most of all the view from our room was amazing.
-Our back door opens out in the beautiful oceans and you can see up the shore line clearly.
+The bed is very comfortable and the bathroom was beautiful, but most of all the view from our room was amazing.

 Before we settled in we got some wings and a couple drinks at the Captain Bligh’s Bar.
 We then took a leisurely stroll around the compound and along the two private beaches located on the property.